dinkelk/coop/README.md

   2. Open and closing of the coop door via an external 3 position switch
   3. Temperature and humidity sensing inside and outside the coop
   4. A simple [Flask](https://flask.palletsprojects.com/en) web app using to view the current temperature and humidity and control the door
+  5. Logging of all data to CSV files

 ## How it is Wired Up